azarketa/Thermodynamics-theoretical-pills/source/Introduction.md

 ---

 (sec_nature_and_scope_of_thermodynamics)=
-## The Nature and Scope of Thermodynamics
+## The nature and scope of thermodynamics

 Thermodynamics is the science of **energy, change, and equilibrium**.
 It explains how energy can be stored, transferred, and transformed, and it establishes the **limits** that constrain every natural or engineered process.
 Its laws are empirical but universal — they apply to any physical system, regardless of its composition or scale.

 To understand its position among the physical sciences, it is useful to compare it with its closest relatives: